NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

 __Field Type__: String

-Inline subentries use punctation to separate between different subentries on the same line: this field holds the punctuation that demarkates a new subentry.
+Inline subentries use punctuation to separate between different subentries on the same line: this field holds the punctuation that demarcates a new subentry.
 For example, the following index text:

 ```xml
  <p class="in">Adams, Henry, <a class="xref" href="ump-taylor02-0013.html#p211">211n83</a>;